didhack-team/hack-lab/README.md

 Available from the web, and open to many authors.

+- Fork this repository
-- You develop your idea that you want to share
+- Develop your idea that you want to share
-- Follow the guideline for adding your project into the platform
+- Follow the [tmpLink]guideline for adding your project into the platform
 - Pull request your branch into [tmpBranchName] branch
-- Get your project available to anyone at https://[tmpDomainName]
+- After our review, get your project available to anyone at https://[tmpDomainName]
+- ...

+# Steps
+To start the project, simply run

+`$ npm start`

+By DidhacK with <3